 Also, the countless number of open source contributors that take part in the Linux development process makes it almost entirely impossible to ship out applications with greater backward compatibility support.

 BSD systems, however, take the more traditional “Unix” approach of extending an application as far as possible without replacing any of the legacy codes.
-Although much time-consuming, this approach makes sure most of the software installed or ported into your FreeBSD system has readily available support for backward compatibility.
+Although much more time-consuming, this approach makes sure most of the software installed or ported into your FreeBSD system has available support for backward compatibility.

-This is something where the debate tends to get much tense among users of FreeBSD vs Linux.
+This is something where the debate tends to get much tense among users of FreeBSD vs. Linux.
 As you should have guessed by now, both the FreeBSD and Linux systems are customizable to a greater extent.

 From building your own customized kernel to installing desired packages, FreeBSD lets you play by your own rules.
 Plus, you can even update the system world without updating the modified kernel.

 FreeBSD, on the other hand, excels most when it comes to quality.
 You don’t need to search the whole web for your BSD problems with this Operating System.
-Just visit their awe-inspiring forum to get your hands on high quality and authentic BSD documentation.
+Just visit their awe-inspiring forum to get your hands on high-quality and authentic BSD documentation.

-Thanks to their tightly monitored development process and a massive list of super users, Unix like operating systems are usually very secure right from their inception.
-When deciding between FreeBSD vs Linux based on security avenues, you’ll find out that both of them are incredibly secure.
+Thanks to their tightly monitored development process and a massive list of super users, Unix-like operating systems are usually very secure right from their inception.
+When deciding between FreeBSD vs. Linux based on security avenues, you’ll find out that both of them are incredibly secure.

 Although it’s been in the community for decades that the BSD variants of Unix systems are more secure than their Linux counterparts, we do not stand with such statements.
 Without misconfiguration from the user end, both FreeBSD and Linux are almost impossible to penetrate.

-We do admit though, as FreeBSD is maintained by a very select group of professionals and only ships with elemental functionalities, it tends to be more stable than most Linux systems, which in turn makes them even less susceptible to attacks – thus more secure.
+We do admit, though, as FreeBSD is maintained by a very select group of professionals and only ships with elemental functionalities, it tends to be more stable than most Linux systems, which in turn makes them even less susceptible to attacks – thus more secure.

 As Linux systems are shipped out as distros, their release schedule often varies.
 However, you can get your hands on some new distro releases almost every quarter of a year.
-The more popular and stable distros such as Fedora, Mint, and Ubuntu have pre-scheduled release dates.
+The more popular and stable distros, such as Fedora, Mint, and Ubuntu, have pre-scheduled release dates.